flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

   * Other
   * Custom CSS

-You can preview the design of each theme under Preview block.
+You can preview the design of each form theme under Preview block.
 In case you created forms with multiple pages, you can change its Pagination Type, setting it to Step, Percentage or None.

 Custom CSS option in Themes of this offline form builder lets you write additional CSS code and customize your forms further.
 All CSS rules apply to this editor.
-Make sure to press Save after modifying the theme.
+Make sure to press Save after modifying the form theme.

 = Does Form Maker use auto-respondent feature? =